Updated July 11, 2018

 Additionally, find out what type of laboratory equipment the lab uses.
 At Midwest Laboratories, several ICAPs are used in the analysis of the soil nutrients.
 These instruments carry a heavy price tag, but they also provide very accurate results.

 Finally, quality control.
 Find out if the lab uses quality checks throughout the process to ensure consistent extraction and analysis throughout the process.
 Over the years this process to has been refined and updated to ensure a high standard of quality.

 Turnaround Time – What type of turnaround time should I expect to receive and what does that include from a soil testing lab?

 Many laboratories talk about their robust quality time, but if it takes 10 days to 2 weeks to analyze your soil sample, you are losing valuable planning time.
 Turnaround time can vary quite a bit from lab to lab.
 At Midwest Laboratories 2-3 day turnaround is the standard once your samples are received.
-To insure this type of turnaround time, capacity must be there to effectively receive, dry, grind, extract and analyze your samples.
+To ensure this type of turnaround time capacity must be there to effectively receive, dry, grind, extract and analyze your samples.
 If there is a hold-up, it is usually because there is a shortage in capacity in one of these areas.